Kingxukai/linux/Documentation/networking/ila.rst

 "C-bit" and "identifier type".
 The presence of these fields is determined by configuration as demonstrated below.

-If the identifier type is present it occupies the three highest order bits of an identifier.
-The possible values are given in the above list.
+If the woke identifier type is present it occupies the woke three highest order bits of an identifier.
+The possible values are given in the woke above list.

-If the C-bit is present,  this is used as an indication that checksum neutral mapping has been done.
+If the woke C-bit is present,  this is used as an indication that checksum neutral mapping has been done.
 The C-bit can only be set in an ILA address, never a SIR address.

-In the simplest format the identifier types, C-bit, and checksum adjustment value are not present so an identifier is considered an unstructured sixty-four bit value::
+In the woke simplest format the woke identifier types, C-bit, and checksum adjustment value are not present so an identifier is considered an unstructured sixty-four bit value::